Finding out about internet access needs

 - If they rent their home from a social housing provider, the housing provider may offer free or low-cost internet access, such as through deals covering homes in accommodation blocks.

 - The local organisations that are part of the Online Centres Network can help with digital skills support and may have information about local digital access initiatives.

 Learn My Way offers lots of free online courses to help people learn to use computers and the internet safely.
 The learning modules cover digital basics and internet safety as well as wider topics such as using digital tools for managing money, improving health and finding work.

-Please note that there are other schemes and initiatives available that aren’t listed on this website.
+Please note that there are other schemes and initiatives available that are not listed on this website.

 These resources include detailed guidance for schools and colleges on safe remote education, virtual lessons and live streaming.
 There’s also information on how to make sure children and young people are safe online.

 - Keeping children safe in education – guidance that schools and colleges must follow when carrying out their duties to safeguard and promote the welfare of children, both online and offline.

 - Safeguarding and remote education during coronavirus – guidance to help you understand safeguarding procedures when planning remote education strategies and teaching remotely.